-BMW (UK) Manufacturing Limited (the "company") is a company incorporated, domiciled and registered in the UK.
+BMW (UK) Manufacturing Limited (the "company") is a private company (limited by shares) and is incorporated, domiciled and registered in the United Kingdom.
 The registered number is 3950868 and the registered address is Summit ONE, Summit Avenue, Farnborough, Hampshire GU14 0FB.

-These financial statements were prepared in accordance with Companies Act 2006 as applicable to companies using Financial Reporting Standard 101 Reduced Disclosure Framework ("FRS 101").
+These financial statements were prepared in accordance with Financial Reporting Standard 101 Reduced Disclosure Framework ("FRS 101").

-In preparing these financial statements, the Company applies the recognition, measurement and disclosure requirements of international Financial Reporting Standards as adopted by the UK (UK-adopted International accounting standards), but makes amendments where necessary in order to comply with the Companies Act 2006 and to take advantage of FRS 101 disclosure exemptions.
+In preparing these financial statements, the company applies the recognition, measurement and disclosure requirements of International Financial Reporting Standards as adopted by the EU, ("Adopted IFRSs") but makes amendments where necessary in order to comply with Companies Act 2006 and has set out below where advantage of the FRS 101 disclosure exemptions has been taken.

-The company's ultimate parent undertoking, Bayerische Motoren Werke Aktiengesellschaft (BMW AG) includes the company in its consolidated financial statements.
-The consolidated financial statements of BMW AG are prepared in accordance with international Financial Reporting Standards and are available to the public and may be obtained from Petuelting 130, D-80809 Munich, Germany.
+The company's ultimate parent undertaking, Bayerische Motoren Werke Aktiengesellschaft (BMW AG) includes the company in its consolidated financial statements.
+The consolidated financial statements of BMW AG are prepared in accordance with International Financial Reporting Standards and are available to the public and may be obtained from Petuelring 130, D-80809 Munich, Germany.